 A staple for meal prep, this tarragon chicken salad is easy to make and store in the fridge for a few days.
 Can make an excellent base for other dishes or just have it by itself.

-This lectin-free tarragon chicken salad is tasty and makes life easier
+A chicken salad that is tasty and makes life easier

 Because you can make it on the weekend, as I did, and have it every day in different forms: chicken salad sandwich, Chicken salad salad, Chicken salad nori rolls (yes, I actually made these).

 You only need pasture-raised chicken breast, celery, dry cranberries, fresh tarragon (you can also use dried tarragon if fresh is not accessible, but I prefer fresh), avocado mayonnaise from Primal Kitchen, or homemade mayo (for convenience’s sake, I used the Primal Kitchen one), lemon, salt, and pepper, some oil for cooking the chicken and some extra virgin olive oil to add to the mayo dressing.

 If you make this tarragon chicken salad for kids and are unsure if they dig the tarragon flavor, start with adding bit by bit and taste before you add the whole bunch.

 Where to find unsweetened dry cranberries